RamiyanGangatharan/COSC_2200/README.md

 Yuvaraj Sambandan

 ## Overview
 This is a group project for the COSC 2200 course (Object Oriented Programming III).
+We are still deciding on a topic to persue but we have chosen a group to work with for the next fourteen weeks.